shivavagavala/Payment-Calculator-App/README.md

 # 💸 Payment Calculator App

-A smart Android payment UI with an integrated calculator and split feature — inspired by modern fintech apps.
+A smart Android payment interface with an integrated calculator and split feature — designed to improve real-world payment usability.

+👉 Built using Kotlin & Android SDK with a focus on UX and real-world product thinking.

 ---